Vikki Howells

-Vikki Howells is a Welsh Labour politician and former teacher.
-Since May 2016, she has been the Member of the Senedd for Cynon Valley.
+Vikki Howells is a Welsh Labour and Co-operative politician serving as Minister for Further and Higher Education since September 2024.
+Since May 2016, she has also been the Member of the Senedd for Cynon Valley.
+Before her election to the Senedd, Howells was a teacher, with a background in History.

-Early life and education
+Background and personal life

 Howells was brought up in Cwmbach, Rhondda Cynon Taf, Wales.
 She was educated at St John the Baptist School, a Church in Wales secondary school in Aberdare.
-She studied international and Welsh history at the University of Wales, Cardiff, and graduated with a Bachelor of Arts degree.
+She studied International and Welsh history at the University of Wales, Cardiff, and graduated with a Bachelor of Arts degree.
 She remained at Cardiff to undertake postgraduate study in Modern Welsh History, and graduated with a Master of Arts degree.

+Her partner was Hefin David, former MS for the neighbouring Caerphilly constituency.

 Career

 Teaching career

 Before her election to the Senedd, Howells was a history teacher and the assistant head of sixth form at St Cenydd Comprehensive School in Caerphilly, South Wales.

 Political career

+Howells has been a Member of the Labour Party since she was 17.
 In December 2015, it was announced that Howells had been selected as the Welsh Labour candidate for the Cynon Valley constituency of the Senedd.
-She has been a member of the Labour Party for over 20 years.
-On 5 May 2016, she was elected a Member of the Welsh Assembly for that constituency; she received 9,830 votes (51.1% of the votes cast).
+On 5 May 2016, she was elected as a Member of the Welsh Assembly, she received 9,830 votes (51.1% of the votes cast, and a majority of 5,994).
+She was re-elected as a Labour and Co-operative Party candidate at the 2021 Senedd election with an increased majority of 7,468 votes.

+Howells supported Vaughan Gething in the 2018 and February–March 2024 Welsh Labour leadership elections.

-Howells chairs the Welsh Labour Group of MSs.
-Howells is president of the mental health charity Friends R Us and vice-president of Cwmbach Male Voice Choir.
+Howells chaired the Welsh Labour Group of MSs from 2017 to 2024.
+She is also president of the mental health charity Friends R Us and vice-president of Cwmbach Male Voice Choir.
 Vikki is also a member of the Cynon Valley History Society, the social justice thinktank the Bevan Foundation, the Co-operative Party, the GMB and USDAW.

+Howells chaired the Senedd Standards of Conduct Committee between 2021 and 2024.

+She was appointed as Minister for Further and Higher Education under First Minister Eluned Morgan in September 2024.